atong01/website/content/authors/admin/_index.md

 - Visitors
 ---

-Alex is a second year computer science phd student at Yale University.
-His research interests are in machine learning and algorithms.
-Currently, he is working on structuring latent representations using ideas from graph theory and deep learning in the <a href=https://www.krishnaswamylab.org/>Krishnaswamy Lab</a> advised by Smita Krishnaswamy.
+Alex Tong is a PhD Candidate in computer science at Yale University advised by Smita Krishnaswamy.
+His research interest are in machine learning and optimal transport.
+Currently he is working on applying ideas from optimal transport and graph signal processing to understand and adapt deep learning models.

+Alex is originally fro Seattle, Washington.
+He and graduated from Tufts University in 2017 with a B.S. and M.S. in computer science.
+He splits his spare time between racing sailboats and trail running.